RSA Policy Expo Grant Scheme

 - a book in the new RSA Impact and Policy Series.
 This would be a minimum 25,000 and maximum 30,000 words policy book.
 It could be in the form of a report or edited papers with an introduction and conclusion.
 It must include an executive summary highlighting the policy implications from the work.

-The next submission deadline for detailed applications is March 2018 (date to be announced in due to course).
+The submission deadline for detailed applications is 30th March 2018.